divio/divio-cloud-docs/how-to/django-multisite-mirrors.rst

 Ensure that both Test and Live servers have been successfully deployed.

-:ref`Create one or more mirrors <user:how-to-duplicate-project-options>`.
+:ref:`Create one or more mirrors <user:how-to-duplicate-project-options>`.

 Apply environment variables to each mirror